Startup opportunity discovery

 What is emerging and why founders should care.

-AI supervision is replacing blind automation
+Governed AI is replacing blind automation

 Founders increasingly want software that accelerates work without removing approval, auditability, or escalation control.

-Lean teams are consolidating workflow overhead
+Lean teams are collapsing workflow overhead

 Small companies keep looking for tools that remove handoffs, context switching, and cross-functional busywork instead of adding another suite.

-Pricing clarity is becoming a product advantage
+Pricing clarity is becoming a wedge

 As more SaaS products adopt mixed seat, usage, and credit models, transparent pricing itself becomes an opportunity signal.